JeffM2501/TestFrame/README.md

 This shows the raylib log output.
 Has filters for type and by text to search for specific issues in the log.

 ## Inspector
 This shows data from the view.
-It is meant to be exteneed with more info.
+It is meant to be extended with more info.

 # Other services
 Testframe is setup with RLAssets, FPCamera, TPCamera and other items from RaylibExtras.
 There are also several utilities to help with drawing in draw_utils.h